Meonardo/WebRTC/README.md

 The binary releases correspond with official Chromium releases and branches as specified in the [Chromium dashboard](https://chromiumdash.appspot.com/branches).

 ## 💡 Things to know
-* All binaries in this repository are compiled from the official WebRTC [source code](https://webrtc.googlesource.com/src/) without any modifications to the sources code or to the output binaries.
+* All binaries in this repository are compiled from the official WebRTC [source code](https://webrtc.googlesource.com/src/).
-* Dynamic framework (xcframework format) which contains binaries for armv7, arm64, x86 and x86_x64.
+* Dynamic framework (xcframework format) which contains binaries for arm64, x86 and x86_x64.
 * Bitcode is included and this is the reason for the larger file size.
-* Supports both 32 bit and 64 bit.
+* Supports 64 bit only.

 ## 📢 Requirements
-* iOS 10+
+* iOS 11+

 ## 🚚 Installation